 The easiest and cheapest solution is to use our custom manufactured blanking plates, the blanks will fit in place of the current mechanism, there is no modification required!
 The plates are manufactured to the highest possible standards from aluminium.

 The car will function the same without the flaps, the flaps are there for emissions purposes, however the car will remain within guidelines and you will not notice a performance change!/p>

 Company Name ChangeWednesday 13th June 2012

 We would like to inform all our customers that our company name is changing from A1 BM specialist to A1 BN specialist due to a trade mark implication.
 And also as of 25/06/2012 our web site will change to a new domain.

 A big thank you to all our customers who have been loyal to us from the beginning!

-We are now able to offer mobile diagnostics and mobile repairs within a 30 mile radius Stevenage.
-We use excatly the same professional BMW diagnostic system equipment as main dealers (BMW AG ISIS) to diagnose faults and run resets/fixes.
+We are now able to offer BMW Motorbike diagnostics and repairs covering the Hertforshire and Stevenage area.
+We use excatly the same professional BMW motorbike diagnostic system equipment as main dealers (BMW AG ISIS) to diagnose faults and run resets/fixes.
 Read more...